 - COX-2 Inhibitors (Coxibs).
 Coxibs block an inflammation-promoting enzyme called COX-2.
 This drug class may work as well as NSAIDs and cause less gastrointestinal distress.
 However, following numerous reports of cardiovascular events with COX-2 inhibitors, only Celecoxib (Celebrex) is still available, and it must be used with great care.
 (Regular NSAIDs also increase the risk of cardiovascular events.)

-- Naproxen.
-Naproxen (Aleve, Naprosyn) reduces hormones that lead to pain and inflammation in the body.
-Naproxen plus misoprostol or a PPI may be recommended in patients who are on low-dose aspirin therapy, or who are at risk of ulcer and have high cardiovascular disease risk
+- Naproxen combined with misoprostol or a PPI may be recommended in patients who are on low-dose aspirin therapy, or who are at risk of ulcer and have high cardiovascular disease risk.

-- Arthrotec.
-Arthrotec is a combination of misoprostol and the NSAID diclofenac.
-It may reduce the risk for gastrointestinal bleeding.
-This drug can cause miscarriage at any stage of pregnancy and therefore should not be used during pregnancy.
+- Arthrotec is a combination of misoprostol and the NSAID diclofenac.
+Both may reduce the risk for gastrointestinal bleeding.
+Misoprostol can cause miscarriage at any stage of pregnancy and therefore should not be used during pregnancy.